zengh5/SCI_DTCWT_python/README.md

 [Homepage](https://cs.swust.edu.cn/staff/p/zenghui)
     Contact: zengh5@mail2.sysu.edu.cn

 usage：
+    1 Prepare the reference fingerprint, while the list of involved images are provided.
+You can also write an email to me for the off-the-shelf fingerprint;
+    2 unzip the dtcwt.rar;
-    Run Figx.m to reproduce corresponding results in our paper.
+    3 Run Figx.m to reproduce corresponding results in our paper.
 # History
 After the publication, we received numerous requests on the python implementation on DWT/DTCWT-based camera identification.
 To this end, we prepare this project this year and make it public for the researchers' convenience.